-benefits to consumers and merchants.
-It would also likely lead to new products designed for more fine-grained customer groups.43

-Second, Capital One's plan to switch its debit cards to Discover's payment networks would lead to improved bank-account offerings, likely to include additional sign-on bonuses and/or cashback debit cards.
-These products would improve access to and encourage adoption of feefree checking accounts, especially to low-income consumers and those with lower credit scores.
+- 1. The acquisition would likely lead to increased investment in innovation both at Capital One and among various competing banks, credit card issuers, and payment networks.
+Such investments would, among other things, result in reduced fraud, with both direct and indirect benefits to consumers and merchants.
+It would also likely lead to new products designed for more fine-grained customer groups.43 - 2.
+Capital One's plan to switch its debit cards to Discover's payment networks would lead to improved bank-account offerings, likely to include additional sign-on bonuses and/or cashback debit cards.
+These products would improve access to and encourage the adoption of fee-free checking accounts, especially for low-income consumers and those with lower credit scores.

 This section analyses the various components of the proposed acquisition.
 From an industrial-organization perspective, this has both "horizontal" and "vertical" components.
 Both companies accept deposits, issue loans, offer credit and debit cards, and offer other financial services; the combination of these business lines would therefore be considered a horizontal merger.
-While such mergers have the potential to be anticompetitive, they can also be pro-competitive, as demonstrated by many horizontal "4-3 mergers" in the wireless industry discussed in the first sub-section below.
+While such mergers have the potential to be anticompetitive, they can also be pro-competitive, as demonstrated by many horizontal "four-to-three" mergers in the wireless industry discussed in the first sub-section below.

-While these horizontal aspects are tasty hors d'oevres, the main course in Capital One's acquisition of Discover is its purchase of Discover's payment networks, which would facilitate vertical integration with many of Capital One's existing products (including all of its debit cards).
-44 The mainly beneficial effects of this vertical aspect of the merger are addressed in the separate subsections on credit cards, debit cards, and banking.
-This is followed by a more detailed discussion of the effects of the merger on identification and deterrence of fraud-and the benefits this would bring to consumers and merchants.
-The final subsection addresses some concerns raised by critics of the merger.
+While these horizontal aspects are tasty hors d'oeuvres, the main course in Capital One's acquisition of Discover is its purchase of Discover's payment networks, which would facilitate vertical integration with many of Capital One's existing products (including all of its debit cards).
+44 The beneficial effects of this vertical aspect of the merger are addressed in the separate subsections on credit cards, debit cards, and banking.
+This is followed by a more detailed discussion of the effects of the merger on the identification and deterrence of fraud-and the